Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Introduction

-The use of L\'{e}vy models in finance dates back to 1976 when Merton \cite{Merton} proposed that the log-price dynamics of a stock return should follow an exponential Brownian diffusion punctuated by a Poisson arrival process of normally distributed jumps.
-For the first time then two of the main shortcomings of the Black-Scholes model, continuity of the sample paths and normality of returns, were addressed.
+The use of L\'{e}vy models in finance dates back to to the classic work of Merton (1976), who proposed that the log-price dynamics of a stock return should follow an exponential Brownian diffusion punctuated by a Poisson arrival process of normally distributed jumps.
+In that work, two of the main shortcomings of the Black-Scholes model, the continuity of the sample paths and the normality of returns, were addressed for the first time.
 Over the years, L\'{e}vy processes have proved to be a flexible and yet mathematically tractable instrument for asset price modeling and sampling.
-One of the easiest way of producing a L\'{e}vy process is using the principle of \emph{subordination} of a Brownian motion $W_t$.
+One of the easiest ways of producing a L\'{e}vy process is to use the principle of \emph{subordination} of a Brownian motion $W_t$.
 If $T_t$ is an increasing L\'{e}vy process independent of $W_t$, then the subordinated process $W_{T_t}$ will still be of L\'{e}vy type.
-Subordination is the simplest example of a \emph{time change}, that is, the operation of considering the time evolution of a stochastic process as occurring at a random time.
+Subordination is the simplest example of a \emph{time change}, that is, the operation whereby one considers the time evolution of a stochastic process as occurring at a random time.

-Return models depending on time-changed Brownian motions have been conjectured since Clark \cite{Clark}; further theoretical support to the financial use of time-changed models is given by Monroe's theorem, \cite{Monroe}, asserting that any semimartingale can be viewed as a time change of a Brownian motion.
+Return models depending on time-changed Brownian motions have been conjectured since Clark (1973); further theoretical support to the financial use of time-changed models is given by Monroe's (1978) theorem, asserting that any semimartingale can be viewed as a time change of a Brownian motion.
 Consequently, any semimartingale representing the log-price process of an asset can be considered as a re-scaled Wiener process.
-Empirical studies (An\'{e} and Geman, \cite{AneGeman}) confirmed that normality of returns can be recovered in a new price density based on the quantity and arrival times of orders, which justifies the interpretation of $T_t$ as ``\emph{business time}'' or ``\emph{stochastic clock}''; the instantaneous variation of $T_t$ is hence the ``\emph{activity rate}'' at which the market reacts to the arrival of information.
-Further advances were made by Carr and Wu, \cite{CarrWu} who demonstrated that much more general time changes are potential candidates for asset price modeling, and effectively re-interpreted a large amount of models from the literature as time changes.
+Empirical studies (Ane and Geman, 2000) confirmed that normality of returns can be recovered in a new price density based on the quantity and arrival times of orders, which justifies the interpretation of $T_t$ as ``\emph{business time}'' or ``\emph{stochastic clock}''; the instantaneous variation of $T_t$ is hence the ``\emph{activity rate}'' at which the market reacts to the arrival of information.
+Further advances were made by Carr and Wu (2004), who demonstrated that much more general time changes are potential candidates for asset price modeling, and effectively recovered many models from the standard literature by using a time-changed representation.